Pingplotter is a powerful monitoring and diagnostic tool for your network.

 - Generates data and performs analysis with 3D and 2D map visualization

-- The fast and convenient tool allows exporting data
+- Fast and convenient tool allows exporting data

-- You can run it on Windows, Linux, and Unix operating systems
+- Runs on Windows, Linux, and Unix operating systems

 - Helps examine the data in a Gantt chart for quick interpretation